 The 2035 General Plan created a new Bay Fair Transit-Oriented Development (B-TOD) land use classification.
-The B-TOD land use definition states the "intent is to create a new vision for this area, including retail, office, higher density housing, open space, and public land uses."
-Other notable features under the B-TOD land use are a "more urban development form" for the area, "maximum FAR of 3.0 FAR" (though reduced maximums may be used in some part of the area) and "maximum residential density...is dictated by floor area ratio limits rather than limits on housing units per acre."
-However, the General Plan deferred details for development of the Plan Area and regulatory changes (i.e., rezoning) upon completion and adoption of the Bay Fair TOD Specific Plan.
+The B-TOD land use definition states the "intent is to create a new vision for this area, including retail, office, higher density housing, open space, and public land uses" with a "more urban development form" for the area.
+The General Plan deferred details for development of the Plan Area and regulatory changes (i.e., rezoning) upon completion and adoption of the Bay Fair TOD Specific Plan.